kennethmikolaichik/Regis/README.md

 Hit enter.
 This will engage the PiGPIO daemon to run in the background.
 This will allow the motor controller to run.

 3).
-Move to the directory containing the motor control files, if you copied the entire directory, it will be in Code_Bits/Old_Programs:

-    cd Code_Bits/Old_Programs

- Now try out:

-    Python3 Leg1_UP.py

-The robot should lift its front right leg and the terminal should output "completed successfully"

-The remaining motor control files in this folder can be run in this manner through the command line.

 Now, run the folowing program from the command line of your pi to control the robots movment and camera.
 This file is the main interface I have created for controlling the robot:

-    cd Awaken

     python3 Initialize.py

-"Anything is possible if you can only imagine it."

-Have a wonderful day!